ishfuseini/posta-final/README.md

-Posta is an Email Templating Tool to help manage E-Mail Marketing Campaigns
+Posta is an easy way to stakeholders to spec email campaigns